amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 The model effectively captures the varying spread of the data, with the highest level of uncertainty occurring within the growth interval between 2 and 3.
 Consequently, it is advisable to approach predictions made by the model (represented by the red dashed line, indicating the mean of the distribution) with caution.
 This observation aligns with our intuition after analyzing the data, indicating that relying solely on growth as a feature may not be sufficient for predicting voting outcomes, and additional features may be necessary.

-Now, let's visualize the obtained distributions at four different growth levels: 0, 1, 2, and 4.
-Notably, the distributions appear narrower at very low and very high growth levels:
+Let's now visualize the obtained distributions at four different growth levels: 0, 1, 2, and 4.
+The distributions appear narrower at very low and very high growth levels:

 {{%expand "Show code" %}}
 ```python